-The information in this document that relates to metallurgical test work is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Adamini, BSc (Mineral Science and Chemistry), who is a Member of The Australasian Institute of Mining and Metallurgy.
+The information in the original announcements that relates to metallurgical test work is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Adamini, BSc (Mineral Science and Chemistry), who is a Member of The Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr Adamini is a full-time employee of Independent Metallurgical Operations Pty Ltd, who has been engaged by Strike Resources Limited to provide metallurgical consulting services.
-Mr Adamini has approved and consented to the inclusion in this document of the matters based on his information in the form and context in which it appears.
+The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements.
+The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.